knejra/racoon/README.md

 # racoon
-A deep learning framework, just start.
-No current version.
+A deep learning framework.
+Just start, No current version.